NTUDDSNLab/WBPR/README.md

     ```

 ## Citation
-If this project helps you well, please give us a star or cite our paper.
+If this project has been helpful to you, please consider giving us a star or citing our paper.
 ```
-@article{hsieh2024engineering,
+@inproceedings{hsieh2025accelerating,
-  title={Engineering A Workload-balanced Push-Relabel Algorithm for Massive Graphs on GPUs}, author={Hsieh, Chou-Ying and Lin, Po-Chieh and Kuo, Sy-Yen}, journal={arXiv preprint arXiv:2404.00270}, year={2024}
+  title={Accelerating Push-Relabel Algorithm on GPU via Two-Level Parallelism Paradigm and Efficient CSR Designs}, author={Hsieh, Chou-Ying and Lin, Po-Chieh and Kuo, Sy-Yen}, booktitle={2025 IEEE High Performance Extreme Computing Conference (HPEC)}, pages={1--7}, year={2025}, organization={IEEE}
 }
 ```